 - Build references for your application to future programs or graduate schools

-- You participate in professional development seminars that will prepare you to be successful and think broadly about STEM career options
+- Participate in professional development seminars that will prepare you to be successful and think broadly about STEM career options

 If you have questions about the program or application process, please email KBSsummer@kbs.msu.edu.